Students Celebrate Earth Day with Plant-Forward Feast

 In addition to the dinner, students learned about food and the environment, partook in eco-crafts and planted seeds.
 Every great night ends with free swag and this event didn't disappoint – thanks to helpful Dining Ambassadors, guests made their own herb salt with thyme and rosemary plucked from the Stanford Dining organic teaching gardens.

-Even the busiest of students couldn't resist the Tasting Table's build-your-own mud pie station, complete with crushed chocolate wafers, pudding and gummy worms.
+Students couldn't resist the build-your-own mud pie station, complete with gummy worms.

-R&DE chefs at the popular make-your-own order wheat Indian chilla pancake station where students chose from an assortment of topping and sauces.
+R&DE chefs at the popular make-your-own order wheat Indian chilla pancake station.